Montana State Historic Preservation Office

 The digital antiquities database holds over 100,000 records including cultural resource inventory reports; records for precontact, historic, archaeological, and architectural sites; published works and gray literature specific to sites in Montana; and more.
 Information within the database can provide long-lens perspective to investigations into social science and anthropology, Native American studies, humanities, public history, environmental history, earth science, land resources and environmental science, agriculture, architecture, remote sensing, data science, and more.

-The fellow’s research using the digital antiquities database may complement a graduate assistantship or on-going research project.
-SHPO staff will provide the fellow with training and support in navigating the online Montana Antiquities Database.
+The Fellow’s research using the digital antiquities database may complement a graduate assistantship or on-going research project.
+SHPO staff will provide the Fellow with training and support in navigating the online Montana Antiquities Database.

 Deadline for Applications